sachinratan/k8s-dkr-cicd/Jenkins Declarative Pipeline development step of instructions.md

 clusterrolebinding.rbac.authorization.k8s.io/jenkins-deployer-cluster-role-binding created
 ```

-Create the pipeline with following Jenkinsfile:
+Create the pipeline with following Jenkinsfile (Note: This pipeline is for 'Go Application image build, push to ECR and deployment to k8s cluster'):
 ```
 pipeline {
     agent {